 Key ITSM Features Every Startup Needs

-• Frictionless request fulfillment
+Frictionless request fulfillment through end-to-end workflows

-• Reliable knowledge capture
+Intelligent knowledge capture

 Request Fulfillment Without the Friction

-New hire needs software access?
+New hire onboarding needs software access?
 Equipment request?
 These routine asks should flow through a system that doesn't require training.
 The best request fulfillment happens where your team already works, not in some separate portal they'll forget about.

 Knowledge Capture During Chaos